 |MAP:||Map, Rules & More Info Here|

 Families looking for fun winter activities in Mt Rainier National Park, such as sledding and snowshoeing, can bundle up and head to the Snowplay Area at Paradise.
-Open during weekends and school breaks in winter, the Snowplay Area is the one established place in the park where sledding is permitted.
+Open during weekends and school breaks in winter, the Snowplay Area is the one established area in the park where sledding is permitted.

 From the upper parking lot, you’ll need to walk up a short hill to the Snowplay Area above the historic Paradise Inn and the newly remodeled Jackson Visitor Center.
 There you’ll see folks of all ages zooming down the runs in plastic sleds, saucers, and inner tubes.
 For safety, no hard toboggans or runner sleds are allowed.

 With our bright yellow sled in hand, my husband, son, and I lined up at the top of the two runs.
 Our son Finn, two years old, enjoyed his first time sledding.
 He laughed with delight as we sped down the run, several hundred feet in length.
 On the run beside us, a group of teenagers cheered each another on.